-How to date someone with ADHD
+How to date someone with adhd

 How to Date Someone with ADHD?
 Dating someone with ADHD can be an exciting adventure, filled with their unique perspective and zest for life.
 But it can also come with challenges like forgetfulness and impulsivity.